Computing Subset Vertex Covers in $H$-Free Graphs: Introduction

 \subsection{Our Results}

 In Section~\ref{s-hard} we prove two new hardness results, using the same basis reduction, which may have a wider applicability.
-We first prove that {\sc Subset Vertex Cover} is \NP-complete for subcubic planar line graphs of triangle-free graphs, or equivalently, subcubic planar $(\mbox{claw},\mbox{diamond})$-free graphs.
-This answers Q1 in the negative.
-We then prove that {\sc Subset Vertex Cover} is \NP-complete for a $2$-unipolar graphs and thus for $2P_3$-free graphs.
-Hence, {\sc Subset Vertex Cover} is \NP-complete for $P_7$-free graphs, and we have answered Q2 for $t=7$.
+We first answer Q1 by proving that {\sc Subset Vertex Cover} is \NP-complete even for subcubic planar line graphs of triangle-free graphs, or equivalently, subcubic planar $(\mbox{claw},\mbox{diamond})$-free graphs~\cite{MT03}.
+We then answer Q2 by proving that {\sc Subset Vertex Cover} is \NP-complete even for $2$-unipolar graphs, which are $2P_3$-free (and thus $P_7$-free).

 Our hardness results show a sharp contrast with {\sc Vertex Cover}, which can be solved in polynomial time for both weakly chordal graphs~\cite{GLS84} and $rK_{1,3}$-free graphs for every $r\geq 1$~\cite{BM18}.
 Hence, {\sc Subset Vertex Cover} may be harder than {\sc Vertex Cover} for a graph class closed under vertex deletion (if $\sP\neq \NP$).
 This is in contrast to graph classes closed under edge deletion (see Proposition~\ref{p-easy}).